Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 17. Change Your Methods Unafraid

-Very likely, you’ll spot it!
+Very likely, you’ll find it.

 Don’t limit yourself to one study tip, hack, or method.